Structured Interview – A Five Step Guide

 You will have to transcribe audio-recorded interviews and add transcriptions to the appendix of your paper.
 When laughter, pauses, or filler words like “mmm” affects your conclusions, use verbatim transcription and include these fillers.

-Code and analyze your interview
+Code and analyse your interview

 Now you will have to conduct a content or thematic-based analysis of your structured interviews; you may use words, patterns, codes, or themes to separate the responses into categories.